19 min to read

 Source: Unsplash.

 In this case, we see a difference from Facebook, as Instagram does not have a single algorithm but rather a combination of algorithms, processes and classifiers that build a personal experience for every user.
-The algorithm was chronological in the early Instagram stages - when everything was more uncomplicated.
+The algorithm was chronological in the early Instagram stages - when everything was simpler.
 Nevertheless, in 2023 it is now a more sophisticated system to determine how to display content based on what each user cares about.

 Instagram confirms that each app part has its algorithm, so the feed and explore page have different systems due to consumer behavior in the platform.
 For example, people will look at friends' stories, but they want fresh and new content on the discover page.